Schiebeknoten Anleitung mit Video

 About the Author

 Dany is one half of the mother-daughter team behind Happy Minerals.
-For over 20 years, crystals have accompanied them through life – as jewelry, meditation companions, and silent sources of strength.
+For over 20 years, crystals have accompanied them through life – as jewelry, meditation companions, and quiet sources of strength.
 Together with Ute, she designs handmade gemstone jewelry that reflects exactly that: real stones, real energy, made with love. 🤍